pbchase/pbchase.github.io/_posts/2018-06-10-printing-a-moveable-stopper.md

 ![](/images/DSC_0194.jpg "Block and ball assembled with trim line installed.
 Flag line is not installed.")

 The models shown here use curved interior passages for the path the bungie follows to join the pieces.
-The curving paths improve the clearance between features and provide a more continuous path.
+The curving paths provide a more continuous path for the bungie and improve the clearance between features.
 The bungie moves freely and can be threaded without a fid.
-The novel shapes of the passage ways and the improved control of their position, allows the features within a component to be closer to one another without risk of interference.
+The novel shapes of the passageways and the improved control of their position allows the features within a component to be closer to one another without risk of interference.

 ![](/images/stopper_ball_with_toroidal_paths_for_bungie.png "Toruses define the paths for the bungies within the ball")

 ![](/images/stopper_block_v3_bungie_path.png "A torus defines the bungie path in the block")

+The designs shown here are accessible at [https://github.com/pbchase/kite_bar_parts/tree/2018-06-10](https://github.com/pbchase/kite_bar_parts/tree/2018-06-10).
+The parts printed here are _stopper\_ball_ and _stopper\_block\_v3_.
+The latest versions of these and other models are always available [https://github.com/pbchase/kite_bar_parts/](https://github.com/pbchase/kite_bar_parts/)